sayakpaul/robustness-vit/README.md

 <sup>\*</sup>Equal contribution.

+**Update July 2022**: The publication is now available as a part of the [AAAI-22 proceedings](https://ojs.aaai.org/index.php/AAAI/article/view/20103).
+It's also archived in the [IBM Research repository](https://research.ibm.com/publications/vision-transformers-are-robust-learners).

 ### Abstract

 Transformers, composed of multiple self-attention layers, hold strong promises toward a generic learning primitive applicable to